Power-Law Inflation Survives Observational Constraints

+where $\lambda$ is a dimensionless parameter and $C \geq 0$ is an integration constant.
+A similar result to the above expression was also obtained in Ref.~\cite{2018msl} based on a different method.
+Note that $\omega^2$ corresponds to the first Hubble flow parameter~\cite{Hoffman:2000ue,Schwarz:2001vv}.
+Using Eqs.~\ref{eq:Friedmann} and~\ref{eq:nonlinear}, one can express it as

-where $\lambda$ is a dimensionless parameter, and $C\geq0$ is an integration constant.
-It is important to note that the previously studied exact solutions correspond to the special case $C=0$ with $y=\frac{\sqrt{6}}{\lambda}$, where the first slow-roll parameter $\epsilon_1=3/y^2$ is constant.
-However, these solutions are ruled out by Planck and BICEP/Keck measurements through the 2018 observing season ($n_s=0.9649\pm0.0042$, $r<0.036$ at 95\% C.L.)~\cite{Planck2018,BK2021} Our work therefore focus on the case $C>0$ to derive the general solutions remaining consistent with current cosmological observations.
+which confirms that $\omega^2$ coincides with the first Hubble flow parameter.
+The inflationary condition $\ddot{a} > 0$ is therefore equivalent to $\omega^2 < 1$, providing a clear physical interpretation of $\omega$ as a parameter indicating whether the universe is undergoing inflation.
+The previously studied exact solutions correspond to the special case $C = 0$ with $\omega = \lambda / \sqrt{2}$, for which the first Hubble flow parameter is constant.
+However, these $C=0$ solutions are ruled out by Planck 2018 data~($n_{\mathrm{s}} = 0.9649 \pm 0.0042$~\cite{Planck2018}) and a combination of BICEP/Keck 2018 and Planck PR4 data~($r < 0.032$ at 95\% C.L.~\cite{Tristram:2021tvh, Tristram:2020wbi, BICEP:2021xfz}).

-Eventually, the time derivative of the scalar field and the Hubble parameter can both be expressed as explicit functions of $y$ using Eq.~\ref{eq:y_definition}:
+Our work therefore focuses on the case $C>0$ to derive general solutions that are consistent with current observational constraints.
+The time derivative of the scalar field can be obtained using Eq.~\eqref{eq:y_definition} as explicit functions of $\omega$